Lab

 What is the name of your file?

 Input your values for the number of cards and the mass of each envelop into the spreadsheet.
-(Do not enter the information from the two envelopes that have letters instead of numbers).
+(Do not enter the information from the envelope that has a letter instead of a number).
 As you enter your data, its graph will grow.
 When your graph is finished, be certain that any points that are obviously out-of-line have been rechecked for accuracy - either in measurement, or for a mistake in typing.
-Resave your EXCEL sheet and get a printout from your teacher.
+Update your saved file and print a copy of the data table and graph for each group member.

 Conclusions.

-What was the value of your line's slope?
+What was the numerical value of your line's slope?

-What was the value of your line's y-axis intercept?
+What was the numerical value of your line's y-axis intercept?

-Refer to the following information for the next three questions.
+Refer to the following information for the next two questions.

 Use the equation of your line to answer the following questions.
 Place your answers on your graph's printout as well as in this form.

 What is the significance of the slope of the line?
-That is, what physical quantity does it represent?
+That is, what physical property does it represent?

 What is the significance of the y-axis intercept of your line?
-That is, what physical quantity does it represent?
+That is, what physical property does it represent?

-Refer to the following information for the next six questions.
+Refer to the following information for the next four questions.

-Use the equation of your line to experimentally determine the number of cards in each of your "lettered" envelopes.
+Use the equation of your line to experimentally determine the number of cards in your "lettered" envelope.
 Remember that you are not allowed to open any envelopes.
 Show any required calculations on the bottom of your graph printouts.

 Our